-Have a look on competitors' Facebook posts and the "total number of likes" located at the bottom left corner.
-Here's an example of Titan's Facebook post with total number of likes.
+Take a look at your competitors' Facebook posts and the "total number of likes" located at the bottom left corner.
+Here's an example of Titan's Facebook post with the total number of likes.

-Click on it and you will be see the list of customers who liked the post (these are your new potential customers).
-Click on "Top Comments" at the bottom right corner and you will get information about audience with real engagement.
-These are the people you have to target based on their liking.
+Also, click on "Top Comments" at the bottom right corner, and you will get information about the audience with real engagement.
+These are the people you have to target.

 Tip: Leverage the power of Facebook newsfeed ads to be more specific about content strategy.
-Retargeting is another ad option where you pay only when users click on the ad to reach your website.
+Re-targeting is another option where you pay when users click on the ad to reach your website.

-On Twitter you should track your competitor’s audience metrics like audience behavior, demographics, likes and preferences, using a competent social media analytics tool like Klear.
-Once you analyze the competitors' social media marketing moves on twitter, proceed to other social media platforms like Instagram or Pinterest, where you are likely to gather competitive analysis data.
+On Twitter, you should track your competitor’s audience metrics like audience behaviour, demographics, likes and preferences, using competent social media competitor analysis tools.
+Once you analyze your competitors' social media marketing moves on twitter, proceed to other social media platforms like Instagram or Pinterest, where you are likely to gather competitive analysis data.

 b.
 Analyze the data

 Create a spreadsheet and note down all the data that you have accumulated by tracking the competitor's social media accounts.
-There are some vital questions that will spring up while analyzing the competitor's statistics.
+Some vital questions will spring up while analyzing the competitor's statistics.

 - When was the last time they posted?